physicalweb/lattice/session_state.md

 4. The Human Friction Problem—metabolization as meaning-making
 5. Severance as the act that produces loneliness; provenance as counter-extraction
 6. MCP server enables persistent lattice—first piece of Agora infrastructure
-7. **Forward-looking provenance: grounding isn't ethics, it's architecture.
-The economic model emerges from relational foundations.**
+7. Forward-looking provenance: grounding isn't ethics, it's architecture
+8. **Lattice as navigation layer: not storage but a map for reasoning.
+Keywords trigger relevance, pointers lead to sources.**

-## Available HEADs (8)
+## Available HEADs (9)
 - 001: Core Lattice synthesis (zi-principle, dual-legibility)
 - 002: Temporal dynamics, grounding constraint
 - 003: Liu-Masterman synthesis